Find Great English Writing Projects

 Students get to know each other by sharing facts and details about themselves.
 They'll learn what they have in common with other students, fostering new friendships.

-Saved by: Ben Turner, Devon Floyd, Denise Murphy, and 298 others
+Saved by: MileyUtley, Kelly Norman, Ben Turner, and 300 others

 Others who saved this project: